Activism 2023

 There were about 100 of us in the meeting room, which apparently surprised the organizers.
 Host Rabbi Marcia Zimmerman said they were expecting a low turnout, but ended up having to add tables, all of which were filled.

-The event was first of three separate and distinct reports from 11 downtown Minneapolis clergy on “The Pilgrimage: An Interfaith Civil Rights Journey” to Atlanta GA, Birmingham, Selma and Montgomery Alabama. (more information below).
+The event was first of three separate and distinct reports from a dozen downtown Minneapolis clergy on “The Pilgrimage: An Interfaith Civil Rights Journey” to Atlanta GA, Birmingham, Selma and Montgomery Alabama. (more information below).

 In my assorted lives, I’ve been to hundreds, perhaps thousands of such gatherings.
 Culminating activity Sunday was table talk where the eight of us, all strangers, had a couple of minutes each to share.
 I was second from last, and as I listened I wrote my impression on the pink index card provided for that purpose, using the too-hard pencil, also provided.
-But you can make out the words I conveyed to my table mates:
+But you can make out the words I conveyed to my table mates (see also postnote 3):

 If you can’t decipher what I wrote: “Evidence of Progress is Pushback”, I said to my bunch.
 At least one person nodded affirmatively; we had no time for further discussion.
 (My entire card is here: Civil Rights Pilgrimage 2023 (2).)

 I look at this 2023 Pilgrimage group with perhaps a different lens than many.
 I’ve been at Basilica for about 25 years, and the interfaith pastors idea was the brainchild, I think, of then-Pastor Michael O’Connell and his friend, Rabbi Joseph Edelheit at Temple Israel.
-As it was described to us, the down-town bunch of pastors from different denominations breakfasted once a month.
+As it was described to us, the down-town bunch of pastors from different denominations began a tradition of breakfast once a month.
 It evolved as time went on.
 Years ago, their then members went together to Israel and had a similar and profound interfaith experience.
+They got to know each other as friends.

-If you look at the photo of this years Pilgrims, below, you’ll notice three women and three African-Americans among the 11.
+If you look at the photo of this years Pilgrims, below, you’ll notice three women and three African-Americans.

-There is an Imam, a Rabbi, a Priest and eight Protestant ministers of assorted major denominations.
-(One of the panel said, Sunday, that he grew up in the Deep South and was a little kid when the children were killed in the Birmingham bombing in 1965.
+In all, there were a dozen: two Imams, a Rabbi, two Priests and seven Protestant ministers of assorted denominations, as well as a videographer (a film is apparently in the works).
+(One of the panel said, Sunday, that he grew up in the Deep South and was a little kid when the children were killed in the Birmingham bombing in 1963.
 He said his Mom reassured him, then, not to worry because “you’re white” – reassuring to him, then, troubling now.)

-I wasn’t paying any attention at the Interfaith groups beginning, but I think the initial group might have had two African-Americans and no Women.
+I wasn’t paying any attention at the Interfaith group beginning in the 1990s, but I think the initial group might have had two African-Americans and no Women.
 For some denominations then, perhaps even now, such an ecumenical group was a bridge too far.
-There have been many changes in Pastors for all the usual reasons, but the group endures.
+There have been many changes in Pastors over the years for all the usual reasons, but the group endures.

-Here’s the descriptor for the last two programs upcoming: Civil Rights Pilgrimage 2023.
+Here’s the descriptor for the last program upcoming: Civil Rights Pilgrimage 2023.
 This is the time for Activism.
-If you can, take them in (we’re out of town this weekend.
-Otherwise I’d be there, too.)
+If you can, take the last one in.
+You’ll be glad you went.

 POSTNOTE on Activism: What I scrawled on the card “Evidence of Progress is Pushback” is, I think, generally accurate.
 It works for people in power, too easily, too often.